bricelam/EFCore.VisualStudio/README.md

-# EFCore.VS
+# Entity Framework Core Tools for Visual Studio
-Entity Framework Core Tools for Visual Studio
+This repository is primarily for brainstorming and prototyping